Following the findings of the Good Work Plan, all agency workers must now be provided with a “Key Information Document”.

 The purpose of a Key Information Document is to give workers insight into how the different engagement methods may impact their pay by providing clear information on any deductions, fees or service charges that may be applied.

-Below are links to Key Information Documents for the four engagement methods that we can work with.
+Below are links to Key Information Documents for the three engagement methods that we can work with.
 These documents contain generic information to show how pay and deductions apply across the different engagement methods.